France and weapons of mass destruction: Saharan experiments centres (1960–66)

 After the independence of Algeria on 5 July 1962, following the 19 March 1962 Evian agreements, the French military moved the test site to another location in the Algerian Sahara, around 150 km north of Tamnarasset, near the village of In Eker.
 Underground nuclear explosion testing was performed in drifts in the Taourirt Tan Afella mountain, one of the granite Hoggar Mountains.
 The Evian agreements included a secret article which stated that "Algeria concede[s]... to France the use of certain air bases, terrains, sites and military installations which are necessary to it [France]" during five years.

 The C.S.E.M. was therefore replaced by the Centre d'Expérimentations Militaires des Oasis ("Military Experiments Center of the Oasis") underground nuclear testing facility.
 A total of 13 underground nuclear tests were carried out at the In Eker site from 7 November 1961 to 16 February 1966.
 By July 1, 1967, all French facilities were evacuated.

-An accident happened on May 1, 1962, during the "Béryl" test, four times more powerful than Hiroshima and designed as an underground shaft test.
+An accident happened on 1 May 1962, during the "Béryl" test, four times more powerful than Hiroshima and designed as an underground shaft test.
 Due to improper sealing of the shaft, radioactive rock and dust were released into the atmosphere.
 Nine soldiers of the 621st Groupe d'Armes Spéciales unit were heavily contaminated by radiation.
 The soldiers were exposed to as much as 600 mSv.
-The Minister of Armed Forces, Pierre Messmer, and the Minister of Research, Gaston Palewski, were present.
-As many as 100 additional personnel, including officials, soldiers and Algerian workers were exposed to lower levels of radiation, estimated at about 50 mSv, when the radioactive cloud produced by the blast passed over the command post, due to an unexpected change in wind direction.
+The Minister of the Armed Forces, Pierre Messmer, and the Minister of Research, Gaston Palewski, were present.
+As many as 100 additional personnel, including officials, soldiers and Algerian workers were exposed to lower levels of radiation, estimated at 50 mSv, when the radioactive cloud produced by the blast passed over the command post, due to an unexpected change in wind direction.
 They escaped as they could, often without wearing any protection.
 Palewski died in 1984 of leukemia, which he always attributed to the Béryl incident.
-In 2006, Bruno Barillot, specialist of nuclear tests, measured 93 microsieverts by hour of gamma ray at the site, equivalent to 1% of the official admissible yearly dose.
+In 2006, Bruno Barrillot, specialist of nuclear tests, measured 93 microsieverts by hour of gamma ray at the site, equivalent to 1% of the official admissible yearly dose.
 The incident was documented in the 2006 docudrama "Vive La Bombe!.